Dor Luzgarten

 2020 - 2026

-Built and maintained backend services for mobile apps.
-REST and GraphQL APIs, databases, third-party integrations.
-Worked on everything from simple serverless functions to containerized services.
+Built and maintained backend services for mobile apps - REST and GraphQL APIs, database work, and third-party integrations.
+Experience spans both serverless functions and container-based services.

 AI Agents

-- Tool use and function calling with OpenAI & Anthropic APIs
+- Tool use and function calling with OpenAI and Anthropic

-- GenUI in Flutter - UI that renders itself based on model output
+- GenUI in Flutter - interfaces built dynamically from model output

-- Apple Foundation Models Framework - on-device LLMs, no server needed
+- Apple Foundation Models - on-device models without needing a server

 OpenClaw